Entertainment & Media

 WT Clients: Sotheby’s Presents The Amazing Collection of Ricky Jay

-On the 27 & 28 October, Sotheby’s will present The Ricky Jay Collection, a miraculous and exacting tour through the history of the unusual and how it has captivated and inspired for centuries.
+On October 27 & 28 2021, Sotheby’s presented The Ricky Jay Collection, a miraculous and exacting tour through the history of the unusual and how it has captivated and inspired for centuries.

 WT Clients: Cheech Marin Reprises His Role as Joe Dominguez in “Nash Bridges” Revival